MSJawad/dotfiles/README.md

 # Setup

 no setup configuration right now :(.
-Hoping to make one when work/school doesnt have a vice grip on me, and projects are finished(a little more likely than Manjaro but not by much)
+I use symlinks to most of the files on here so i never need it for my local machine(s) .
+Hoping to make one when work/school doesnt have a vice grip on me, and projects are finished(a little more likely than Manjaro but not by much).